-Online license activation of Acronis True Image fails if the network connection to Acronis servers is blocked in the firewall software, Windows hosts file, router settings or by Internet Service Provider (ISP).
+Online license activation of Acronis Cyber Protect Home Office or Acronis True Image fails if the network connection to Acronis servers is blocked in the firewall software, Windows hosts file, router settings or by Internet Service Provider (ISP).

-Licenses of the subscription type, Acronis True Image Advanced and Acronis True Image Premium, cannot be activated offline.
+Licenses of the subscription type, Acronis Cyber Protect Home Office (formerly Acronis True Image) Essential, Advanced or Premium, cannot be activated offline.
 If you have a subscription license and it fails to activate, follow the instructions below to troubleshoot the network connection issues to Acronis servers and activate the license online.

 Follow the steps below to check Windows Firewall settings.
 If you have a third-party firewall running, consult its documentation on how to remove a block rule.

 1. Open Windows Control Panel: